HUMN 3032 Dictators, Democrats and Dreamers: Indonesia 1942 to now

 Coordinator Steven Drakeley Opens in new window

-Description This unit surveys the post-independence history of Indonesia, Australia's nearest and most important Asian neighbour.
+Description This subject surveys the post-independence history of Indonesia, Australia's nearest and most important Asian neighbour.
 Commencing with the Japanese Occupation during World War ll, it traces Indonesia's often turbulent contemporary history through dictatorship and poverty to democracy and prosperity, bringing the story up to the latest developments at the time of teaching.
 Students will study Indonesia's struggle for independence and then equally challenging struggle to build a new nation able to take its place in the world amidst serious economic problems and profound political differences.
-The unit is also concerned with the historiographical problems confronting students of Indonesian history.
+The subject is also concerned with the historiographical problems confronting students of Indonesian history.

 School Humanities & Comm Arts